 Safe Control of Mains Connections (Water)

-The standard for this scheme was developed in collaboration with Water Companies, Self-Lay Providers and Lloyds Register.
-The scheme is delivered and assessed by Energy & Utility Skills Approved Providers through their approved SCMC (Water) training programme.
+The standard for this scheme was developed in collaboration with Water Companies, Self-Lay Organisations and LRQA.
+The scheme is delivered and assessed by Energy & Utility Skills Approved Providers through their approved Safe Control of Mains Connections (Water) training programme.
 Training and assessment against the standard gains an individual a registration on EUSR.

-The scheme falls under the scope of the Water Industry Registration Scheme (WIRS) – operated by Lloyd’s Register.
+The scheme falls under the scope of the Water Industry Registration Scheme (WIRS) – operated by LRQA.

 • The scope of the connections that can be made